 2) Get Medical Treatment When Possible:

-Seek medical treatment soon after the injury occurs.
-Depending upon the severity of the injury, you may make an appointment with your family doctor, go to an Urgent Care or Occupational Health facility or to the nearest emergency room.
-Provide as detailed history of injury as you can to the emergency squad, nurse and/or doctor.
+Seek medical treatment soon after the accident occurs.
+Depending upon the severity of the injury, you may make an appointment with your family doctor, go to an Urgent Care or Occupational Health facility or the nearest emergency room.
+Provide a detailed history of injury to the emergency squad, nurse and doctor.
 Tell them what happened, what hurts and where.
-Tell them that the injury happened on the job as the health providers will know to submit the proper paperwork directly to the Ohio BWC or to your self-insured employer.
-As for follow-up care, know that not all family doctors treat work-related injuries as they must be Bureau of Workers’ Compensation (BWC) certified health providers.
+Tell them that the injury occurred on the job as the health providers will know to submit the proper paperwork directly to the Ohio BWC or your self-insured employer.
+As for follow-up care, remember that not all family doctors treat work-related injuries as they must be Bureau of Workers’ Compensation (BWC) certified health providers.

 3) Include Appropriate Paperwork When Possible:

 File appropriate paperwork soon.
 Although the FROI-1 is often filed by the health provider, it is best to follow up with your employer’s benefits department and human resources personnel and with the BWC to make sure it has been filed.
 The employer is required to complete a portion of the FROI-1, although this may be done after the FROI-1 is submitted to the BWC.
 The sooner you file, the sooner you will likely receive your benefits.
 After your claim has been filed, the BWC will send you an identification card with your claim number as well as other items.